svens/sal/sal/program_options/Options.md

 Both colon `:` and assignment `=` can be used to create key/value pairs and they can be freely placed (even on separate lines or on same line).
-Also, consequtive pairs can be separated with commas but don't have to:
+Also, consecutive pairs can be separated with commas but don't have to:
 ```
 one = 1
 two: 2